timescale/docs/timescaledb/tutorials/grafana/visualize-missing-data.md

 ---
 title: How to visualize and aggregate missing time-series data in Grafana
 excerpt: Handle missing data points when plotting data in Grafana
-keywords: [Grafana, visualizations, analytics, gapfill]
+keywords: [Grafana, visualizations, analytics, gapfilling]
 tags: [time-series]
 ---

 # Tutorial: How to visualize and aggregate missing time-series data in Grafana

 ### Introduction

 Sometimes there are gaps in our time-series data: because systems are offline, or devices lose power, etc. This causes problems when you want to aggregate data across a large time window, for example,